kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 individuals.
 This is why team events or company parties also contribute to the positive results of that company.

-### Behavior is driven by assumptions
+### Behavior Is Driven by Assumptions
-What drives the behavior, both on the organizational and individual level, is a set of assumptions that we have.
+**What drives the behavior, both on the organizational and individual level, is a set of assumptions that we have**.
 The most straightforward assumption to name is that we work on a specific part of the product because we assume it's important.
 We test our software because we assume that we make mistakes which would be delivered to the customer without testing.